Vejni/Housing-Prices/README.md

 # Housing Prices Regression Problem

-The sample data and approach is taken from the online course Machine Learning on Coursera from Stanford University.
-The exercise is about predicting the price of a housing based on its size and number of bedrooms.
-In this project I compared 3 approaches to solving this same problem.
+This project is a follow along of the online course Machine Learning on Coursera from Stanford University, and as such, the sample data and approach is taken from there.
+My goal is to see if I can implement the solutions in Python rather than MATLAB as the course requires.
+To explore and discuss some ideas further, I decided to code in Jupyter Notebook.